mono/monodevelop/README.md

 Known Problems
 -----------------------------

-"The type `GLib.IIcon' is defined in an assembly that is not referenced" This happens when you accidentally installed gtk-sharp3 instead of the 2.12.x branch version.
+  * ``The type `GLib.IIcon' is defined in an assembly that is not referenced`` This happens when you accidentally installed `gtk-sharp3` instead of the 2.12.x branch version.
-Make sure to 'make uninstall' or otherwise remove the gtk-sharp3 version and install the older one.
+Make sure to `make uninstall` or otherwise remove the `gtk-sharp3` version and install the older one.

-xbuild may still cache a reference to assemblies that you may have accidentally installed into your mono installation, like the gtk-sharp3 as described before.
-You can delete the cache in $HOME/.config/xbuild/pkgconfig-cache-2.xml
+  * `xbuild` may still cache a reference to assemblies that you may have accidentally installed into your `mono` installation, like the `gtk-sharp3` as described before.
+You can delete the cache in `$HOME/.config/xbuild/pkgconfig-cache-2.xml`